Serious Lawyers for Serious Injuries

 Your Loved One Deserves Justice

-Buckingham Barrera Vega Law Firm can fight on your loved one’s behalf to help them recover financially from the abuse.
+Buckingham & Vega Law Firm can fight on your loved one’s behalf to help them recover financially from the abuse.
 While it may be painful to go over what they experienced, filing a claim against the negligent party sends a clear message that this what happened was unacceptable.
 The claim may also spark change within the nursing home to prevent the abuse or neglect from happening again.